TDEE Calculator

 Yes, TDEE can be beneficial for weight gain.
 You need to consume more calories than your body burns to gain weight.

-By calculating your TDEE, you can determine the number of calories your body needs to maintain its current weight and then consume additional calories to create a calorie surplus.
+Calculating your TDEE allows you to determine the number of calories your body needs to maintain its current weight and then consume additional calories to create a calorie surplus.

 Does exercise increase TDEE?

 Yes, exercise increases TDEE.
-Exercise expends additional energy beyond what the body would burn at rest, increasing the total daily energy expenditure.
+Exercise expends additional energy beyond what the body would burn at rest, increasing daily energy expenditure.

 How many calories should I cut from TDEE to lose weight?